microsoft/FluidFramework/packages/dds/SchemaVersioning.md

 Both libraries and applications can use these.

--   Update Data to new formats lazily (when the data would be rewritten anyway).
+-   Update data to new formats lazily (when the data would be rewritten anyway).
-    This approach as several benefits over eager updating:
+    This approach has several benefits over eager updating:

     1. Works with no special handling for readonly clients.
     2. Avoids new formats causing write amplification.
-    3. Keeps providence metadata (like who edited the content most recently) accurate.
+    3. Keeps provenance metadata (like who edited the content most recently) accurate.
     4. Reduces the impact of compatibility issues.
 For example just opening a document in one client will never break it for another.
 This also reduces the amount of damage caused by a bad update before it can be rolled back.

 -   Always check for unsupported formats, and report recoverable errors including what the format is that is not supported.